akshitagupta15june/Face-X/Face-Detection/face detection using caffe/README.md

 ## Face detection in video and webcam:

-Download all the files and run the deep learning OpenCV face detector with a webcam feed.
+Download  the files and run the deep learning OpenCV face detector with a webcam feed.

 **Command used:**